 Practical information

-During the Festival, throughout the intramuros, pedestrianisation is a priority and access is regulated from 12pm to 2am for vehicles with an access pass, encouraging gentle travel.
+During the Festival, pedestrianisation will be a priority throughout the city centre, and access will be restricted from 12pm to 2am for vehicles with an access pass, thus encouraging environmentally-friendly travel.
 Pass applications reserved for local residents.

 • Porte de la République